TeemuKoivisto/react-seo-meta-tags/README.md

 # [react-seo-meta-tags](https://teemukoivisto.github.io/react-seo-meta-tags/) [![npm version](https://badge.fury.io/js/react-seo-meta-tags.svg)](https://badge.fury.io/js/react-seo-meta-tags)

 SEO metatags for React apps, originally designed for a Gatsby blog site with react-helmet.
+But it should work with any React setup, such as Next.js apps.

 The motive behind it was the infuriating complexity of SEO coupled with the fact there wasn't any simple and understandable SEO packages out there for React.